Do Go On - 163 - WW2 Badass Audie Murphy

 That doesn't not matter.

-Anyway, that's my report on a Woody Murphy.
+Anyway, that's my report on Ordie Murphy.

-Well, I had not heard of him,
+I had not heard of him, but what an amazing badass.

-Yeah.
-When you said the start, like,
+When you said at the start, like,

 I haven't heard of him.

-Look, he looks like a Hollywood.
+Oh, he looks like a Hollywood.

 Oh, he's a babe.